Straw Bale House

 Project duration: ongoing

-Straw Bale House is an ongoing pilot project for a private client.
+Straw Bale House is an ongoing pilot project and a cross-cultural collaboration with swiss sustainable construction expert Catherine Jelk.
 Straw bale houses have a history of 100 years in the USA, but have only been built in a few occasions in Sweden.
 Advantages of straw-bale construction over conventional building systems include the renewable nature of straw, cost, easy availability, naturally fire-retardant and high insulation value.

-The house will function as an extension of an existing summer house.
-It is divided into a sleeping/living room and a cold storage.
+The aim is to develop a concept house with straw bale walls, lime render outside and clay plaster inside.
 The house has a structural timberframe and the straw bales are used in between the frames for isolation.
-The walls of the living area are going to be plastered with clay plaster, which is less toxic and energy intensive than many other wall coverings.
+The interior walls are plastered with clay plaster, which is less toxic and energy intensive than many other wall claddings and provides a nice indoor climate.
 The storage walls and the roof are going to be clad with wood.